Tailor-made Tour 14 days from £2450 per person

 Your second day in Udaipur is free for leisurely sightseeing.
 You could venture out to the beautiful Monsoon Palace, crowning a hilltop in the nearby Aravalli Mountains, or stay in town to shop for souvenirs – miniature Rajput paintings are an Udaipur speciality.

 Soak up the sunshine and views from the terrace of Fatehgarh before embarking on the journey home, which starts with a short transfer to the airport in the afternoon and your onward flight to Delhi.
-On arrival, you’ll be transferred to the Holiday Inn, a stone’s throw from the airport terminals.
+On arrival, you’ll be transferred to Pride Plaza, a stone’s throw from the airport terminals.

 Transfer to Delhi’s Indira Gandhi International Airport for your return flight to the UK.